HS Handbook

 HALL PASSES

 Anytime a student wishes to leave the classroom, he/she is required ask the teacher to sign their pass book.
 The teacher will sign the pass book on the current date and indicate the time the student left the classroom.
 Students must return to their regularly assigned class in a reasonable amount of time and before the end of the period unless specified by their teacher.
 Students must have their pass book when in the halls during class time.
 Passes to go to the counseling office should be obtained from the counselor in advance.
-Two restroom passes per day are allowed.
 When sent to the office or requested to come to the office, the student shall have their pass book signed by the teachers.

 INOCULATIONS